adaviding/morpe/README.md

 	* Any cpp-file prefixed by "Mcl_" needs to be mexed (if not already mexed).
 	* Any other cpp-file does not need to be mexed.
 These files are used in `#include` directives.
 * A number of m-files beginning with the `Mcl_` prefix.
 These files are the implementation MoRPE (as MCL stands for MoRPE Classifier Library).
-* A number of m-files beginning with the `s_` prefix.
+* A number of m-files beginning with the `sTest_` prefix.
 These are script files that test parts of the MCL, or otherwise demonstrate its usage.
 * This example shows how to train a MoRPE classifier and then classify data.
 	* sMcl_TemplateForAnalysis.m